3rd Update: 03/23rd/2021- Added a little more clarification on Christ’s perfection and being God.

 Have you ever thought of this?

-Monthly Scripture – (NIV) 2 Corinthians 4:02, “Rather, we have renounced secret and shameful ways; we do not use deception, nor do we distort the word of God.
+Scripture To Memorize/Meditate On – (NIV) 2 Corinthians 4:02, “Rather, we have renounced secret and shameful ways; we do not use deception, nor do we distort the word of God.
 On the contrary, by setting forth the truth plainly we commend ourselves to everyone’s conscience in the sight of God.”

 - General Help For Blogging– Blogging 101